 - Four seasonal newsletters bring you up-to-date on matters of interest and concern as well as member news during the year.
 As a member, you are invited to contribute and highlight your Centre’s activities and achievements in the newsletter.

 - Our website provides instant access to electronic information as well as useful contacts.
 It also provides you with links to other organizations, our business partners and some major strategic alliances.
+Free job postings on our new Job Board.

 - To help you develop knowledge and skills for your volunteers and staff, the OACAO offers numerous opportunities.
 The workshops and seminars provided at our annual conference have passed along cutting edge information and idea regeneration for many years.
 They are also excellent venues for dialogue and networking.
 We also provide workshops at regional and local levels.
 As active participants in the conference and workshops and also as speakers, members hone their own skills.